tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 The rules define how the system can make a transition to a new state.
 A rule can be applied to a state if it can be instantiated such that its left hand side is contained in the current state.
-In this case, the left-hand side facts are removed from the state, and replaced by the instatiated right hand side.
+In this case, the left-hand side facts are removed from the state, and replaced by the instantiated right hand side.

 **FIXME**: The unbound variable `t` on the right-hand side is going to be very confusing to readers.**/FIXME**